-Mounting - Step 1 You are now looking forward, straddling the bike.
+Mounting - Step 1

+ward, straddling the bike.
-Now reach down and grab the handlebar grips, apply the brakes, and sit down.
-Settle yourself into the seat

-Step 3 and get comfortable, remember, let's try this alone for the first couple of rides.
+the brakes, and sit down.
+Settle yourself into the seat and get comfortable, remember, let's try this alone for the first couple of rides.
 The Double Vision rides beautifully with only a captain, and you can spend some time getting comfortable with the bike without having to worry about what the stoker is doing.

 Sit awhile, rock back and forth and from side to side.
 Notice how the seat cradles you, and how comfortably close to the ground you are.
 Grasp the handlebars and rock the